adobe/aepsdk-edge-ios/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Add a feature request
+about: Suggest an idea for this project
 ---
 ##  Before Logging a feature request
 - [ ] I have searched in this repository's issues to see if it has already been reported.